samirthanedar/samirthanedar.github.io/_posts/2020-07-10-Recommending-Politicians-from-Twitter.md

 Nancy Pelosi's sentiment ratings for tweets where she mentioned the word "Democrat":
 ![pelosi_democrat_sentiment](/images/pelosi_democrat_sentiment.png)

-Nancy Pelosi's sentiment ratings for tweets where she mentioned Senate Majority Leader Mitch McConnell:
+Nancy Pelosi's sentiment ratings for tweets where she mentioned Senate Majority Leader Mitch McConnell's Twitter username:
 ![pelosi_mcconnell_sentiment](/images/pelosi_mcconnell_sentiment.png)

 As you can see she is more negative than positive when discussing Mitch McConnell and more positive than negative when discussing democrats.
 This is also visible in the compound ranking.